amos-kibet/mysic-api/README.md

-# NodeJS Auth REST API example with Express, Mysql, and JWT
+# mysic API

 ## Features

 1. User can sign up
 2. User can sign in
+3. User can stream music

 ## API endpoints